 We operate in one industry segment, providing content delivery and related services and solutions for global businesses to help them deliver their digital content across Internet, mobile, and social channels.
 We operate in three geographic areas - Americas; Europe, Middle East and Africa (EMEA); and Asia Pacific.
-For the years ended December 31, 2017, 2016, and 2015, approximately 37%, 40%, and 40%, respectively, of our total revenue was derived from our operations outside the Americas.
-For the years ended December 31, 2017, 2016, and 2015, we derived approximately 55%, 46%, and 48%, respectively of our international revenue from EMEA and approximately 45%, 54%, and 52%, respectively, of our international revenue from Asia Pacific.
-During 2017, we had three countries, Japan, the United Kingdom, and the United States that represented more than 10% of our total revenues.
-During 2016 and 2015, we had two countries, Japan and the United States, that represented more than 10% of our total revenues.
-For a description of risks attendant to our foreign operations, see the section titled "Risk Factors" set forth in Part 1, Item 1A of this annual report on Form 10-K. For more segment and geographic information, including revenue from customers, a measure of profit or loss, and total assets for each of the last three fiscal years, see our Consolidated Financial Statements included in this annual report on Form 10-K, including Note 21 thereto.
+For the years ended December 31, 2016, 2015, and 2014, approximately 40%, 40%, and 38%, respectively, of our total revenue was derived from our operations outside the

+Americas.
+For the years ended December 31, 2016, 2015, and 2014, we derived approximately 46%, 48%, and 55%, respectively of our international revenue from EMEA and approximately 54%, 52%, and 45%, respectively, of our international revenue from Asia Pacific.
+During 2016, 2015, and 2014, we had two countries, Japan and the United States that represented more than 10% of our total revenues.
+For a description of risks attendant to our foreign operations, see the section titled "Risk Factors" set forth in Part 1, Item 1A of this annual report on Form 10-K. For more segment and geographic information, including revenue from customers, a measure of profit or loss, and total assets for each of the last three fiscal years, see our Consolidated Financial Statements included in this annual report on Form 10-K, including Note 22 thereto.